Women like to look their best and today it's easy: anyone can pick up a tube of lipstick

 Powder was permissible in this age however.
 The most common varieties were made of rice flour although fine talcum powder was at times also used.
 For a glossy or shiny look pearl-powder, a brilliantly white powder made of finely ground bismuth, was used rather like the modern highlighters. j Pear's White Imperial Powder k was one such product.
 Again, this was more common for mature women and not so much for the debutante.

 The rogue was one of very few accepted cosmetics that survived the French revolution.
 One such product appearing during the Regency era was Pear's Liquid Blooms of Roses. l The blush came in several shades and the pigment was usually bright red carmine (cochineal dissolved in alum water) m and the rose pink safflower (Carthamus tinctorius) in varying combination.
-Sometimes muriate of tin was used, not so healthy but producing a bright red color. n Talcum powder was sometimes used to mute the color.
+Sometimes muriate of tin was used, not so healthy but producing a bright red color. n It is the safflower, commonly referred to as bastard saffron, which is the basis for the French rouge vègètale n1 not the saffron crocus.
+Talcum powder was sometimes used to mute the color and ease application.
 Powder blushes were most common although liquid or creme rouge could be found.
 Sometimes rouge was sold in sheets - crepons- made of thin crepe fabric dipped in the makeup. o The make-up was rich in pigment and, for a natural result, a light hand needed for the application.
+Or as the author of the article Improvement of Beauty wrote:

 Although heartily condemned by moralists, it is probable that most women used some type of lip color in the Regency.
 One popular cosmetic was Rose Lip Salve, available from any drug store near you, and chiefly containing white wax, almond oil, alkanet (the root of Alkanna tinctoria) to color and scented by otto of roses. r Rigge's Liquid Bloom s seems to have been a popular brand.
 This type of lip rouge would give the lips a somewhat transparent rosy glow, rather like modern lipglosses.
 For bright red lips vermilion (an opaque cochineal derivate) was used, which created a more painted look, similar to that of our lipsticks, than the alkanet salve.